TheresaLui/SelfHelpContent_v2/articles/microsoft.sql.alchemy/db-restore-How-to-deleted-db.md

 The Azure SQL Database service automatically backs up all user databases.
 The [default retention interval](https://docs.microsoft.com/azure/azure-sql/database/automated-backups-overview?tabs=single-database#backup-retention) for these backups is based on the service tier of the database, and you can restore to any point in time during the retention window.
 If you have configured long term backup retention, you may alternatively restore from one of those backups.

-The default retention interval for database backups can be changed, as described in the link above.
-However, it is not possible to restore an Azure SQL Database *where the delete date is earlier than the retention period,* because the backup files have already been deleted.
+The default retention interval for database backups can be changed, as described in the link above, but this must be done in advance.
+It is not possible to restore an Azure SQL Database where the *delete date is earlier than the retention period* because the backup files are deleted after the retention interval expires.

 See the relevant section for instructions to perform a database restore using your preferred method.